WordPress allows visitors to easily interact with your website. Unfortunately, it's too easy.

 The Static CSS honeypot outputs a text field that must stay empty.
 Many robots are likely to fill in this field, marking their comment as spam.

 To prevent robots from detecting this field, it's marked with a unique ID.
-This ID differs per site and per post.
+This ID differs per site and per post and won't change over time.
 Therefore, this field is compatible with caching plugins and is difficult to detect.

 Second method: Scoped Rotation CSS